oalotaik/food_assistance_analysis/README.md

 4. Not uploaded: food bank partner agencies data.
 This data was used in the project but not provided publicly because it's confidential

 # Results
-Please visit my post on medium.com to learn more about the findings of this analysis [here](https://medium.com/@osotaik/leveraging-data-to-fight-hunger-484cb8dd959c)
+Please visit my post on Medium to learn more about the findings of this analysis [here](https://medium.com/@osotaik/leveraging-data-to-fight-hunger-484cb8dd959c)

 # Acknowledgement
 Thanks to the Central Pennsylvania Food Bank for providing the data